rsmith52/Parallax-Engine/README.md

 * Ice ramps?
 * Sand ramps / landslides?
 * Tiles that you can't jump in (marsh, deep sand, etc.) - includes water and underwater - jump button should probably be used to dive/rise in water?
-* Underwater tiles should have color tint in palette view
+* Underwater tiles could have color tint in palette view

 ### Map Managing Code
 * Buttons for static functions to load/save maps as well